DIDSR/ThresholdoutAUC/README.md

 The results of individual simulation runs are combined into a large `.csv` file using the scripts in the `results` directory.

 Subsequently, a number of visualization can be generated from the simulation results using the R scripts included in the directory `visualizations`.

+The resulting figures can be found in the directory `visualizations/img`.